patrickzib/human_activity_segmentation_challenge/README.md

-# ECML/PKDD 2023 Challenge Proposal Baselines
+# ECML/PKDD 2023 Human Activity Segmentation Challenge Proposal Baselines

+Time series segmentation (TSS) is a far too under-studied research field that plays a crucial role in many real-world data analysis workflows for energy consumption, climate change, or human activity recognition (HAR).
+In a collaborative effort with 16 bachelor computer science students, we collected and annotated real-world human motion sensor data.
+We propose a TSS competition to partition the resulting 250 multi-variate TS into an a priori unknown amount of variable-sized activities.
+This could greatly increase the accuracy of HAR systems and would promote benchmarking in TSS.

+This repository contains supporting materials, including data, Python loaders and baselines for the challenge.
 The folder `notebooks` contains Jupyter-Notebooks to run the baselines on the challenge data.
+The challenge data set is stored in the `datasets` folder.

-# Prerequisite
+# Prerequisites

-To run the baselines, you will have to install the following packages:
+In order to run the baselines, you will have to install the packages from the `requirements.txt` file.

-`pip install stumpy ruptures clasp_segmentation`
+`pip install -r requirements.txt`

-# Data
+# Human Activity Data

-The challenge data are stored in the `datasets` folder.
-There are a total of 250 preprocessed and annotated multivariate TS, capturing a total of 10.7 hours over 100 activities.
+We collected a data set of 250 annotated twelve-dimensional multivariate TS (a total of 10.7 hours), sampled at 50 Hertz (Hz).
+These TS contain between seven seconds and fourteen minutes (median 100 seconds) of human motion data, capturing one to fifteen potentially recurring activities from a total of one hundred different ones, each lasting from half a second (for waiting) to ten minutes (for running).
 The data in this repository does not contain any labels.
 You can explore the data with the provided `exploration.ipynb` notebook.

 ## Subject 1